-- The subpath under test is expected to go idle for some fraction of the time: (subpath_IP_capacity-target_rate/ (target_MTU-header_overhead)target_MTU)/subpath_IP_capacity.
-Failing to do so indicates a problem with the procedure and an inconclusive test result. - The burst sensitivity can be derated by sending smaller bursts more frequently.
-E.g. send target_window_sizederate packet bursts every target_RTTderate. - o When not derated, this test is the most strenuous capacity test. - o A subpath that passes this test is likely to be able to sustain higher rates (close to subpath_IP_capacity) for paths with RTTs significantly smaller than the target_RTT. - o This test can be implemented with instrumented TCP [RFC4898], using a specialized measurement application at one end [MBMSource] and a minimal service at the other end [RFC0863] [RFC0864]. - o This test is efficient to implement, since it does not require per-packet timers, and can make use of TSO in modern NIC hardware. - o This test by itself is not sufficient: the standing window engineering tests are also needed to ensure that the subpath is well behaved at and beyond the onset of congestion. - o Assuming the subpath passes relevant standing window engineering tests (particularly that it has a progressive onset of loss at an appropriate queue depth) the passing sustained burst test is (believed to be) a sufficient verify that the subpath will not impair stream at the target performance under all conditions.
-Proving this statement will be subject of ongoing research.
+o The subpath under test is expected to go idle for some fraction of the time: (subpath_IP_capacity-target_rate/ (target_MTU-header_overhead)target_MTU)/subpath_IP_capacity.
+Failing to do so indicates a problem with the procedure and an inconclusive test result.

+- The burst sensitivity can be derated by sending smaller bursts more frequently.
+E.g. send target_window_sizederate packet bursts every target_RTTderate. - o When not derated, this test is the most strenuous capacity test. - o A subpath that passes this test is likely to be able to sustain higher rates (close to subpath_IP_capacity) for paths with RTTs significantly smaller than the target_RTT. - o This test can be implemented with instrumented TCP [RFC4898], using a specialized measurement application at one end [MBMSource] and a minimal service at the other end [RFC0863] [RFC0864]. - o This test is efficient to implement, since it does not require per-packet timers, and can make use of TSO in modern NIC hardware. - o If a subpath is known to pass the Standing Queue engineering tests (particularly that it has a progressive onset of loss at an appropriate queue depth), then the Sustained Burst Test is sufficient to assure that the subpath under test will not impair Bulk Transport Capacity at the target performance under all conditions.
+See Section 8.2 for a discussion of the standing queue tests.